-This year's conference will get under the skin of what being braver really means in work and in life.
-How can we empower our teams?
-How can we become braver in our ambition?
+Our flagship 2018 Braver Conference will get under the skin of what being braver really means both in work and in life.

 Journalist and host of BBC World News